 On this page:

-To particulate in Trainer Battles, open the 'Nearby' menu - at the bottom right corner of the map screen - which will give you a variety of Battle options.
+To particulate in Pokémon Go battles against the computer - also known as 'training' - then open the 'Nearby' menu, which is at the bottom right corner of the map screen.
+This will give you a variety of Battle options.

 Here are the essentials of PvP battles: